chuangg/CLEVRER/README.md

 Please download **videos** from [project page](http://clevrer.csail.mit.edu/), and extract video frames.

-Before training/testing the dynamics predictor, please make sure that you have extracted the vidoe frames (named format **frame_00000.png**) and download the visual masks.
+Before training/testing the dynamics predictor, please make sure that you have extracted the vidoe frames (named format **frame_00000.png**) and downloaded the visual masks.
 Please organize the files with the same structure as (or you can modify the frame path in `./temporal-reasoning/data.py` and `./temporal-reasoning/eval.py`.):
 ```
 video_frames/